microlinkhq/www/src/pages/docs/mql/data/type.md

 })
 ```

-In this case, only an `span` will a valid `Date` will extracted, omitting the rest of possibilities.
+In this case, only a `span` with a valid `Date` will be extracted, omitting the rest of the possibilities.

-If you don't specify a type, then it returns the raw value extracted.
+If you don't specify a type, then it returns the raw extracted value.